 Atlanta, other cities eye test tracks for self-driving cars

-There are 1 comment on the Stars and Stripes story from 12 hrs ago, titled Atlanta, other cities eye test tracks for self-driving cars.
+There are 2 comments on the Stars and Stripes story from 17 hrs ago, titled Atlanta, other cities eye test tracks for self-driving cars.
 In it, Stars and Stripes reports that:

 Self-driving vehicles could begin tooling down a bustling Atlanta street full of cars, buses, bicyclists and college students, as the city vies with other communities nationwide to test the emerging technology.
 Atlanta would become one of the largest urban areas for testing self-driving vehicles if plans come together for a demonstration as early as September.